-In addition to our business in the United States and Canada, our International segment sells a representative range of the toy and game products marketed in the U.S. and Canada segment as discussed above, together with some items that are sold only internationally.
-These products are sold directly to retailers and wholesalers in most countries in Europe, Asia Pacific and Latin and South America and through distributors in those countries where we have no presence.
-The products sold internationally are managed under the same categories as in the U.S. and Canada.
-The major geographic regions included in the International segment are Europe, Asia Pacific and Latin and South America, including Mexico.
+The International segment engages in the marketing and sale of our product categories to retailers and wholesalers in most countries in Europe, Asia Pacific and Latin and South America and through distributors in those countries where we have no direct presence.
 In addition to growing core brands and leveraging opportunistic toy lines and licenses, we seek to grow our international business by continuing to expand into Eastern Europe and emerging markets in Asia and Latin and South America.
-In 2008, we expanded our operations in Brazil, China, Russia, the Czech Republic and Korea.
-Key international brands for 2008 included LITTLEST PET SHOP, PLAYSKOOL, TRANSFORMERS, STAR WARS, MONOPOLY, MY LITTLE PONY and MARVEL.
+In recent years, we expanded our operations in Brazil, China, Russia, the Czech Republic, Romania and Korea.
+We will continue to expand operations in emerging markets in future years through the establishment of subsidiaries or increased involvement with our existing distributors.
+Key international brands for 2009 included TRANSFORMERS, LITTLEST PET SHOP, MONOPOLY, TRIVIAL PURSUIT, STAR WARS, PLAYSKOOL and MY LITTLE PONY.